Sonnets and Love Songs

 Commissioned by the Oxford Lieder Festival, with funds from The Fidelio Charitable Trust and the PRS for Music Foundation ‘Women Make Music’

-Pessoa embraced the idea that he was composed of multiple beings.
-He believed that his singular being did not exist.
+The Portuguese poet Fernando Pessoa (1888–1935) embraced the idea that he was composed of multiple beings, and believed that his singular being did not exist.
 In his poetry he demonstrated this idea by splitting himself into multiple personas and writing from their perspectives.
-He dubbed them ‘heteronyms’ rather than pseudonyms, since they were not false names but “other names”, belonging to distinct literary personalities.
-Not only were their styles different; they thought differently, they had different religious and political views, different aesthetic sensibilities, different social temperaments, and each produced a large body of poetry.
+He dubbed them heteronyms rather than pseudonyms, since they were not false names but ‘other names’ belonging to distinct literary personalities.